- What other names is Betaine Hydrochloride known by?

 - Dosing considerations for Betaine Hydrochloride.

-Betaine hydrochloride is also used to treat abnormally low levels of potassium (hypokalemia), hay fever, "tired blood" (anemia), asthma, "hardening of the arteries" (atherosclerosis), yeast infections, diarrhea, food allergies, gallstones, inner ear infections, rheumatoid arthritis (RA), and thyroid disorders.
+Betaine hydrochloride is also used to treat abnormally low levels of potassium (hypokalemia), high levels of the compound homocysteine in the blood, hay fever, "tired blood" (anemia), asthma, "hardening of the arteries" (atherosclerosis), yeast infections, diarrhea, food allergies, gallstones, inner ear infections, rheumatoid arthritis (RA), and thyroid disorders.
 It is also used to protect the liver.

 Don't confuse betaine hydrochloride with betaine anhydrous.
 Use only the FDA-approved betaine anhydrous product for the treatment of high levels of homocysteine in the urine (homocystinuria).
 This is a symptom of some rare genetic diseases.